1995 AFC Championship Game: Game summary

 Early in the fourth quarter, a long punt return by Steelers receiver Andre Hastings gave them the ball at midfield.
 But all they got out of their great field position was a missed field goal.
 After that, Harbaugh threw a 47-yard touchdown pass to wide receiver Floyd Turner to take the lead, 16–13.
 After a Steelers punt, their defense got a big chance when Warren fumbled deep in Colts territory, but guard Joe Staysniak recovered the ball in mid-air to keep the drive going.
 Later on, defensive back Willie Williams tackled Warren behind the line on third down and one to force a punt, giving Pittsburgh the ball back with 3:03 left in the game.

 Pittsburgh then marched 67 yards to score the winning touchdown.
 Running back Byron Bam Morris scored the game-winning 1-yard touchdown run with 1:34 remaining in the game to pull Pittsburgh ahead for good.
 The drive was aided by O'Donnell's 9-yard completion to Hastings on fourth down and 3 from the 47-yard line, as well as an earlier dropped potential interception that went in and out of the arms of linebacker Quentin Coryatt.
 On the next play after Hastings' fourth down conversion catch, O'Donnell completed a 37-yard pass to Ernie Mills on the Indianapolis 1-yard line, setting up Morris' 1-yard scoring run.
 The Colts got the ball back and advanced to the Steelers' 29 with 5 seconds left, narrowly avoiding a turnover when defensive back Chris Oldham dropped a wide open interception.

-On the game's final play, Harbaugh attempted a hail mary pass which he lofted high and came down into a crowd of players in the end zone, the ball momentarily was against Colts' Aaron Bailey's chest but it hit the turf before he could haul it in.
+On the game's final play, Harbaugh threw a high, lofting pass toward the end zone.
+The ball was deflected by several players on both sides before hitting Colts receiver Aaron Bailey in the chest.
+As Bailey was landing after his leaping attempt to catch it, he had a second chance as the ball landed in his midsection.
+Bailey tried to close his hands around the ball, as he had the first time, but could not haul it in.
+Bailey did eventually emerge from the ground with the ball in his possession, but the officials ruled the pass incomplete as, just before Bailey secured the ball, it had bounced off of the turf after being deflected by a Steeler defensive back.
+The game was over and the Steelers advanced to their first Super Bowl in sixteen years.